-Post #2 in the series Tips for Quitting: Be a Better Quitter in 7 Easy Steps.
+This is post #2 in the series 7 Easy Steps to be a Better Quitter.
 This series provides journal prompts and writing topics to enable big changes.
 I used this process to quit smoking, change jobs, start running, and eliminate debt.
 It works!
-Start with the first post in the series here.

 When I was quitting smoking a few years ago, I tapped into every resource available to me.
 I read dozens of books, attended cognitive behavioral therapy groups, and learned Neuro-linguistic Programming.